francoschiavone/paytient-assignment/README.md

 ## Installation

-First thing you need to do is run the command git clone in order to download the project with the following command:
+First thing you need to do is run the following command in order to download the project:

 ```
 $ git clone https://github.com/francoschiavone/paytient-assignment